 Following the final of episode Blue Planet II, which highlighted the issue of ocean-clogging plastic, there has been a collective rush to get rid of straws and save the turtles—even though straws are far from our biggest problem when it comes to marine plastic pollution.
 Still, they have become what environmentalists refer to as a "gateway plastic"—a way to engage the public in a conversation about the prevalence of single-use plastics in our daily lives.

 Now that this conversation has begun, what can we actually do to combat plastic waste?
-In the name of saving planet Earth, I decided to minimise my plastic footprint every way possible for a week, with the aim of proving that we can all do our bit without having to move to a solar-powered cabin in the Peak District to wear one pair of Crocs for the rest of our lives.
+In the name of saving planet Earth, I decided to minimize my plastic footprint every way possible for a week, with the aim of proving that we can all do our bit without having to move to a solar-powered cabin in the woods and wear one pair of Crocs for the rest of our lives.

 According to a study in Science magazine, we create 275 million tons of plastic waste every year, of which between 5 million to 13 million tons end up in the ocean.
 There is a floating plastic island in the Pacific Ocean three times the size of France.
 It is estimated that there are 150 million tons of plastic in the ocean, and that if we continue on the path we're on now there will be more plastic than fish in the ocean by 2050.